waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Azalea Town
 - The warps to the Gym (10, 15) and Slowpoke Well (31, 7) are currently blocked by Team Rocket grunts.
 I cannot reach them to investigate and mark them until I find a way to move the grunts.
 - Hiker Anthony called to say there are lots of DUNSPARCE in DARK CAVE.
-- A Youngster at (6, 9) and the Charcoal Man (Black Belt) have both indicated that the Charcoal Man's apprentice, who knows CUT, is missing in ILEX FOREST.
-This is a confirmed lead.
+- **CONFIRMED LEAD:** The Charcoal Man's apprentice, who knows CUT, is missing in ILEX FOREST.
+This was mentioned by a Youngster (6, 9) and the Charcoal Man himself (2, 3).

 ## Untested Assumptions & Future Tests
 - Test the damage of EMBER vs. QUICK ATTACK on a Water-type.
 - Test one-way ledges (`LEDGE_HOP_DOWN`) by trying to move up them.
+- Test movement off a `LEDGE_HOP_DOWN` tile in all directions (sideways, up) to verify it's not just a one-way-down path.
 - Test `HEADBUTT_TREE`s by interacting with them with different Pokémon in the lead to see if any move can be used.
 - Test traversability of BUOY tiles.
 - Test movement off a FLOOR_UP_WALL tile in all directions (sideways, down) to verify it's not just a one-way-up path.